Guinea's Conde orders probe after clashes kill 12 in past week

 Investor confidence in the world’s top bauxite exporter has been undermined by repeated clashes since March pitting police and supporters of Conde against opposition demonstrators who fear the election outcome will be rigged.

-Conde replaced his security minister with a career policeman to try to contain the violence in Conakry, the West African state’s seaside capital, that has killed more than 50 people over the past three months.
+Conde replaced his security minister with a career policeman earlier this week in an effort to contain the violence in Conakry, the West African state’s seaside capital, that has killed more than 50 people over the past three months.

 “I stress the fact that violence is unacceptable, highly irresponsible and reprehensible,” Conde said.